sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 List of semi-colon delimited Package Family Names of Windows Store Apps.
 The user is able to control the 'trusted devices' privacy setting for the listed apps.
 This setting overrides the default LetAppsAccessTrustedDevices policy setting for the specified apps.

 <a href="" id="privacy-letappsgetdiagnosticinfo"></a>**Privacy/LetAppsGetDiagnosticInfo**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Force allow, force deny or give user control of apps that can get diagnostic information about other apps, including user names.
+Force allow, force deny or give user control of apps that can get diagnostic information about other running apps.

 <p style="margin-left: 20px">The following list shows the supported values: